 4. Carry out competitor analysis too

 Of course, you can’t use Google Analytics on your competitor’s website (although the Partner Benchmarking Tool does let you test any website you like).
 Nonetheless, you should carry out a basic analysis of your competitors’ digital marketing in the areas you focus on.
-Count how often they blog, tweet or otherwise promote themselves over the same time period as you.
+Compare how often they blog, tweet or otherwise promote themselves during the same time period.

 5. Create a report that summarises your marketing benchmarking

 Once you have completed your first round of analysis, you are now able to take stock of where you are objectively.
 Create a report that gives an honest view of where you are today and include comparable data from your competitors.